 The wage gap between the two sectors may be due to other factors.
 Attributing the wage gap to only human capital is unsatisfactory.
 (Who stole the cookies from the cookie jar?)

 (iii) Baldwin's (1971) analysis shows that Human capital alleviates the LP, but it does not resolve the paradox.

 |Evaluation||These analyses show that presence of human capital can play an important role in determining trade patterns between coutries.
 However, available empirical evidence is not very conclusive either way.|

 The HO theory based on the assumption that trade is balanced.
-To predict the trade pattern when trade is not balanced, much more information might be necessary.
-In general, in the presence of trade imbalance, a capital abundant country may not export the capital-intensive goods.
-With a trade surplus, a capital abundant country such as the US may not only export the capital- intensive goods but also the labor-intensive goods.
+To predict the trade pattern when trade is not balanced, much more information is necessary.
+In general, when trade is not balanced, a capital-abundant country may not export the capital-intensive goods.
+With a trade surplus, a capital-abundant country such as the US may not only export the capital- intensive goods but also the labor-intensive goods.

 Leontief's data show that US exports in 1947 amounted to $16,678 million and imports were $6,177 million.
 GNP of the US that year was $198,688 million.
 Thus, the trade surplus was more than 5% of national income.

 goods, 1, 2, and 3, so that k1 > k2 > k3.

 Assume further that when trade is balanced, the US exports good 1 and imports 2 and 3.
 Then this trade pattern would be consistent with the HO theory.